Botox Therapeutic Tulsa, OK

 Contact Our Office

-Do you want Botox for TMJ?
-Call Dr. Henrich for treatment today at (918) 553-5907.
+Do you want Botox for your TMJ disorder?
+Call Dr. Henrich for Botox Therapeutic in Tulsa, OK, today at (918) 553-5907.
 Schedule a dental appointment with Dr. Henrich online.

 Please let us know if you have questions about TMJ therapy at your next visit.
 We will be happy to help.
 Dr. Henrich serves Woodfield Estates, Berryhill, Broken Arrow, and the surrounding communities of Tulsa.